Description

 What time of year to target wild brown trout and grayling on the Tay?

-Firstly, trout and grayling can be caught throughout the season on the Tay.
 The trout fishing is best in early spring for dry fly fishing.
 In fact, with milder seasons, March has become a great month to target early trout.
-Huge hatches of Olives can cause trout to explode on the surface, as they feed confidently.
+Huge hatches of Olives, March Browns, and LDO’s can cause trout to explode on the surface, as they feed confidently.
 This is when big trout can be caught and these rises occur usually in the warmer part of the day between 12 noon and 3pm.

 Also Grayling fishing is best in the Autumn and winter months, Oct – January.
 Outside of these peak times, fish can be caught, but tactics need to be flexible to adapt to river levels and conditions.